Chronology of discoveries of water on Mars: Viking program

-By discovering many geological forms that are typically formed from large amounts of water, Viking orbiters caused a revolution in our ideas about water on Mars.
+Viking program discovered many geological forms that are typically formed from large amounts of water.
 Huge river valleys were found in many areas.
 They showed that floods of water broke through dams, carved deep valleys, eroded grooves into bedrock, and traveled thousands of kilometers.
 Large areas in the southern hemisphere contained branched valley networks, suggesting that rain once fell.
 The flanks of some volcanoes are believed to have been exposed to rainfall because they resemble those occurring on Hawaiian volcanoes.
 Many craters look as if the impactor fell into mud.
-When they were formed, ice in the soil may have melted, turned the ground into mud, then the mud flowed across the surface.
-Normally, material from an impact goes up, then down.
+When they were formed, ice in the soil may have melted, turned the ground into mud, and then the mud flowed across the surface.
+Normally, material from an impact rises, then falls.
 It does not flow across the surface, going around obstacles, as it does on some Martian craters.
-Regions, called "chaotic terrain", seemed to have quickly lost great volumes of water which caused large channels to form downstream.
-The amount of water involved was almost unthinkable—estimates for some channel flows run to ten thousand times the flow of the Mississippi River.
-Underground volcanism may have melted frozen ice; the water then flowed away and the ground just collapsed to leave chaotic terrain.
+Regions, called "chaotic terrain", seemed to have quickly lost great volumes of water, which caused large channels to form downstream.
+Underground volcanism may have melted frozen ice; the water then flowed away, and the ground collapsed, leaving chaotic terrain.

-The images below, some of the best from the Viking Orbiters, are mosaics of many small, high resolution images.
-Click on the images for more detail.
-Some of the pictures are labeled with place names.

 Bahram Vallis, as seen by Viking.
 Valley is located in Northern Lunae Planum and the Lunae Palus quadrangle.
 It lies nearly midway between Vedra Valles and lower Kasei Valles.

 Streamlined Islands seen by Viking showed that large floods occurred on Mars.
 Image is located in Lunae Palus quadrangle.

 Tear-drop shaped islands caused by flood waters from Maja Valles, as seen by Viking Orbiter.
 Image is located in Oxia Palus quadrangle.
 The islands are formed in the ejecta of Lod, Bok, and Gold craters.

 Scour Patterns, located in Lunae Palus quadrangle, were produced by flowing water from Maja Valles, which lies just to the left of this mosaic.
 Detail of flow around Dromore crater is shown on the next image.

 Great amounts of water were required to carry out the erosion shown in this Viking image.
 Image is located in Lunae Palus quadrangle.
 The erosion shaped the ejecta around Dromore crater.

 Waters from Vedra Valles, Maumee Valles, and Maja Valles went from Lunae Planum on the left, to Chryse Planitia on the right.
 Image is located in Lunae Palus quadrangle and was taken by Viking Orbiter.